Summary

 - The FSANZ Board approves or rejects the final assessment report.

-- The Australia and New Zealand Ministerial Forum on Food Regulation is notified of the decision and if ministers do not request a review, the standard is gazetted (published) and incorporated into the Food Standards Code.
+- The Food Ministers' Meeting is notified of the decision and if ministers do not request a review, the standard is gazetted (published) and incorporated into the Code.

 - Once approved, any new standard or variation to a standard is adopted by Australian states and territories and by New Zealand authorities, and becomes part of food legislation.